farhaannishtar/farhaannishtar/README.md

 - 👋 Hi, I’m @farhaannishtar
-- 👀 I’m interested in web development and blockchain.
+- 👀 I’m interested in web development and crypto.
 - 🌱 I’m currently learning React and Node.JS
 - 💞️ I’m looking to collaborate on React.js projects
 - 📫 How to reach me farhaannishtar@gmail.com